How you’ll spend your time and reward your curiosity

 We are the only expedition company that travels with an undersea specialist as part of the expedition team.
 The undersea specialist suits up and dives, or operates an ROV able to descend to 1,000 feet—and brings back footage of the life beneath the ship for you to enjoy on HD screens in the lounge.
 We guarantee you will be astonished by the fascinating life forms below the surface of the water, and that seeing them will add rich dimensions to your experience of the diverse habitats we’ll encounter.

-Whether they’re fellow guests, members of the expedition team, a National Geographic photographer, or a Global Perspectives guest speaker aboard National Geographic Explorer, you’re sure to find the company of like-minded others on board interesting.
+Whether they’re fellow guests, members of the expedition team, or a National Geographic photographer, you’re sure to find the company of like-minded others on board interesting.
 Our alliance with National Geographic creates unparalleled opportunities, and you’ll benefit from the onboard presentations that will take you ever deeper into the richness and wonder of Patagonia.

 Each evening at cocktail hour the entire expedition community gathers in the lounge for a ritual we call Recap.
 As you enjoy cocktails and hors d’oeuvres, various naturalists and our guest speakers give talks, the undersea specialist may show video, and your expedition leader will outline the following day’s schedule.
 Guests often tell us in comment cards that Recap remains one of the fondest memories of their expedition experience.